 A look back into the rich history of the inland waterways transportation industry.
 From the earliest steam paddlewheelers to the grand sternwheel and sidewheel packets, and the eventual transition from steam to diesel, you’ll find fascinating stories and photos of a different steamboat every week.

-For a contract cost of $17,000, the packet Electra was ordered from the Howard Shipyard at Jeffersonville, Ind., in 1897.
-The sternwheeler was constructed on a wooden hull measuring 170… Read More
+Built in 1887 for a contract cost of $5,800, the packet Matt F. Allen was a product of the Howard Shipyard at Jeffersonville, Ind.
+Constructed on a wooden hull measuring… Read More